DylanFM/jquery.progressmate/README.md

 # Progressmate

-Make the HTML5 progress element look hot, cross-browser with jQuery.progressmate and Raphaël.
+Make the HTML5 progress element look hot across different browsers with jQuery.progressmate and Raphaël.

+This is similar to another plugin I've put together, jQuery.ratemate, for star ratings using HTML5 input elements and the meter element: https://github.com/DylanFM/jquery.ratemate

 This plugin is being developed in CoffeeScript.
 Grab the compiled jQuery plugin from src/compiled/.